Table Of Contents

 Overbought Conditions

 This short-term overperformance is often referred to as a “bubble,” driven by emotional buying when technical indicators suggest it is unsustainable.
-At times like these, the asset is often overvalued, driven by frenzied and unwarranted demand, and could be due for a price correction or pullback.
+At times like these, the asset is often overvalued by frenzied demand and could be due for a correction or pullback.

 When using RSI to guide your decision, watch out for when the value crosses above 70.
 This is a strong suggestion that the market might be overbought.
 Now could be a good time to be alert for selling opportunities or for you to tighten stop-loss levels.